RI lawmakers react to mass shooting in California

 One of those lawmakers was Newport Mayor, Xay Khamsyvoravong, who called the tragedy, “heartbreaking.”

-“As an Asian-American the Lunar New Year is a really special time to gather friends and family and also to share traditions that are important to our community,” said Khamsyvoravong.
-“To have an event like this happen on a day that’s typically a point of celebration is particularly devastating,” he continued.
+“As an Asian-American, the Lunar New Year is a really special time to gather friends and family and also to share traditions that are important to our community,” Khamsyvoravong said.
+“To have an event like this happen on a day that’s typically a point of the celebration is particularly devastating.”

-“I grew up as a ballroom dancer and so these studios are more than just spaces, they are really special places where people go to do something inherently awkward and ultimately find a really great sense of community,” said Khamsyvoravong.
+“These studios are more than just spaces, they are really special places where people go to do something inherently awkward and ultimately find a really great sense of community,” he explained.

 Khamsyvoravong recently returned to Rhode Island following a trip to Washington D.C. for the U.S. Conference of Mayors.
 He said one of the issues addressed at that conference was mass shootings.

-Rhode Island Governor, Dan McKee, also released a statement regarding the mass shooting.
+Rhode Island Gov. Dan McKee also released a statement regarding the mass shooting.

 The shooting in Monterey Park was the nation’s fifth mass killing this month, according to an Associated Press/USA Today database.